blusensor/blusensor-api-mqtt/README.md

 You can use any MQTT client to connect to our broker and subscribe to your sensor's data.

+Note: do not use the same client id as your sensor!
+The broker only supports one connection per client ID.

 We can recommend MQTT X!
 https://mqttx.app/